lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          Keyboard and Mouse

-      1. Connect the Ethernet Cable
+      4. Connect the Ethernet Cable

       If you decide you want to connect to your local area network, an Ethernet cable can be used.
-      Connect the Ethernet Cable to the Ethernet port as shown in :ref:`ethernet-cable-figure`.
+      Connect the Ethernet Cable to the Ethernet port as shown in the figure below.
 Any standard 100M Ethernet cable should work.

       .. figure:: media/ch03/ethernet-cable.*